 Haigslea State School has been involved in education for over 140 years and has educated four generations of students.
 The school is situated just off the Warrego Highway with students well catered for on 5 acres of grounds containing a tennis court, cricket pitches and an adventure playground.
 The classrooms are well equipped with modern teaching facilities such as interactive whiteboards and all buildings are air conditioned.
-Our technology is state of the art with the latest equipment in desktop and laptop computers, scanners, data projectors and digital cameras.
-A well equipped library was constructed and expanded in 2010.
+Our technology is state of the art with the latest equipment in desktops, laptop computers, ipads, data projectors, digital cameras and a well equipped library is also available.
 The staff make learning an enjoyable experience while giving the children a sound grounding in the essential learnings.
 Teachers are aware of and cater for the individual learning styles of all students.
 The school prides itself on educational, academic, sporting, cultural and social achievements.
 Parents and community members are welcome any time to talk to teachers about their children's education and encouraged to be involved in all aspects of school life.

-Principal's Forward
+Principal's Foreword